tathao/machine_learning_capstone_aws/starter/README.md

    * Storage costs for training artifacts, model checkpoints, and logs are ~$0.023/GB/month

-We create the checkpoint so when the training is currupted, we can continue from checkpoint
+We will use the spot instance to train.
+Create the checkpoint so when the training is currupted, we can continue from checkpoint

 ```python
 def save_checkpoint(model, optimizer, epoch, checkpoint_dir):